bcurran3/ChocolateyPackages/choco-persistent-packages/readme.md

 * A BCURRAN3 original!
 * Read the INSTALL EXAMPLES again before use!
-* I personally use and endorse this script/package/program/task/whatever-you-want-to-call-it.
+* I personally use and endorse this script/package/task.

-ROADMAP:
-* Add options for weekly instead of only daily.
-* Cancel task to stop after xxx minutes in event of a non-silent package getting "stuck"

 CHANGELOG:
+* 2018.05.06 - Added abort stuck upgrades feature.
+"Um, why do I want this?" you're thinking.
+You want this because sometimes background package installations go wrong.
+"Go wrong?" you're thinking.
+Yes, there are a couple scenarios where a Chocolatey package installation/upgrade can hang: if a package needs input, if an AutoHotKey or AutoIt script fails, and all those times a program installer pops up a browser window to tell you "Thank you."
+These scenarios leave hung processes in the background with no way for you to easily interact with them (They're in the background!).
+This means they are taking up memory resources for no reason and might cause problems installing other packages or programs. **If** you knew there was a hung process, you could manually stop the task, but who wants to check every day?
+This will automate checking and stopping any Chocolatey package hung tasks at the time you specify.
+I recommend setting it to a time an hour or two after you run your updates.
 * 2018.04.23 - Fixed compatibility with Windows 7 & 8 machines by using SchTasks.exe for everything and not using the Windows 10/Server 2016 only get-scheduledtask cmdlet.
-* 2018.04.23 - Removed PowerShell v4/v5 dependency.
+Removed PowerShell v4/v5 dependency.
-* 2017.08.20.01 - updated Chocolatey/nuspec description to correct INSTALL EXAMPLES
-* 2017.08.20.01 - added message post install to edit persistentpackages.config
-* 2017.08.20.01 - added shortcut to persistentpackages.config in tools dir
+* 2017.08.20.01 - Updated Chocolatey/nuspec description to correct INSTALL EXAMPLES.
+Added message post install to edit persistentpackages.config.
+Added shortcut to persistentpackages.config in tools dir.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?